garbados/porter/readme.md

 * Sync with a server: replicate data to and from CouchDB or [Cloudant][cloudant] instances.
 * CMS-like fields and data: To be frank, I want to unseat Wordpress.
 * Better Search: The current search is pretty rudimentary.
 Using [Pouch-Search][pouchsearch], we can give it Lucene-style querying.
+* Imitate Medium: They do editing content well.
+Stand on the shoulders of giants.